oscerd/kamelet-samples/kafka-to-log/README.md

 # Kafka to LOG

-- Use the quickstart for https://strimzi.io/quickstarts/
+- Use the quickstart for https://strimzi.io/quickstarts/ and follow the minikube guide.

 - Install camel-k on the kafka namespalce